copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - Monsters will ignore Elbereth and scare monster scrolls if you are generating conflict.
 - A cursed amulet of life saving only works 50% of the time.
+- Leather items can no longer generate as paper.
+- Cloth weapon and armor items and towels can no longer generate as paper.
+- More tools are made eligible for material randomization; in particular, bags can now be leather, plastic, or paper.
+Leashes, saddles, and blindfolds can also now get different materials.
+- Orcish items can no longer generate as plastic or glass, but can now generate as stone.

 ### Interface changes